epi55/Money-management/README.md

 * Extracts data from CSV files, cleans and processes data into a desired format with Pandas, and exports data into an Excel or CSV file.

 ## CURRENT
-* Focus: Script needs to update a persistent database instead of creating a new one on each run.
-Will need to add new entries into the database while ignoring duplicates.
-(Excel complete, CSV next)
+* Focus: Script needs to update a persistent database instead of creating a new one on each run, adding new entries into the database while ignoring duplicates.
+(Excel and CSV outputs completed; debugging.)

 ## FUTURE
 * Create a lookup dictionary to populate recurring cost categories (e.g. groceries).